aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 More in-depth thoughts on oSTEM incoming on Aligned Reads, but there were some elements I liked about it and others I really didn't (hint: I now own a Lockheed Martin "Love Is Love" tote bag)

 Today's work: graded a ton of stuff for FISH 250, and also....FINISHED EDITING THE GENE SEQUENCING PAPER!!!!
 WOOOOOOOO!!!!!
+I also reformatted my whole USAJobs setup for the first time since starting grad school - definitely some new stuff there - and applied to a job!

 I also started on formatting everything for my thesis!
 Got the first few pages done (the title page/copyright page), but now I gotta write the abstract!
 Probably won't be able to get to it tomorrow, but maybe Friday!

+**Thursday, October 24th**

+Lab all day today!
+No real time to do anything else - went to the NOAA career thing during the break between my two labs.

+After lab, I ended up working really late.
+Good news: I made a ton of progress on formatting for my thesis!!!
+I've got all the original stuff in there.
+Still to do:
+- Write abstract for thesis
+- Reread through everything to make sure it's accurate
+- Create table of contents for figures
+- Create table of contents for...tables
+- Reformat table of contents to match actual pages after everything is accurate
+-